samritchie/TimeTracker/README.md

 ## Core Components

-1. `Store`: This is a wrapper around the realm instance, manages state updates & change notifications.
+1. `Store`: We’re using the Realm as the Store component, with extension methods representing the actions, and computed properties representing the State.
 A global instance is declared with the name `store`.
-2. `StoreSubscriber`: A protocol enabling subscription to state changes.
-3. `Action`: An enum with a case for each state change action that can be performed on the store
-4. `Project` & `Activity`: The models, Realm Object subclasses.
+2. `Project` & `Activity`: The models, Realm Object subclasses.
-5. `ViewController`: A UITableViewController that handles displaying and editing the projects items.
+3. `ViewController`: A `UITableViewController` that handles displaying and editing the projects items.

 ## Smells/alternatives/stuff not done that maybe should be